 December 17, 2018 - class 370 with Roderick Johnson - 4 students.
 We practiced Ushiro Ryokatatori Shihonage Omote, Tsuki Kotegaeshi Omote, Suwari Waza Katatori Sankyo Omote, Katatori Sankyo Ura, and Tsuki Iriminage.
 Sankyo must be executed fully, like a sword cut, and then in Omote, where there is a swing-around, the thumb is down while the controlling hand grips uke's upper arm.
 The controlling hand pushes uke down towards the ground as you step back.
 With great sadness, I told Sensei that I have to take a leave of absence for one month so I could have my car repaired.
 I will also be attending a yoga teacher training that will affect my ability to attend classes in January.

-On Wednesday, January 16, 2018, I visited the Gracie Jiu-Jitsu school again and watched a BJJ fundamentals class taught by an experienced MMA fighter.
+On Wednesday, January 16, 2019, I visited the Gracie Jiu-Jitsu school again and watched a BJJ fundamentals class taught by an experienced MMA fighter.
 Both he and the owner of the school sat with me and we had thorough discussions about my goals and abilities.
 They made BJJ sound like a good fit for me as their school tailored their instruction to a person's physical limitations.
 "Not everyone is the same and we have different expectations for someone who is doing BJJ for MMA versus someone who is doing BJJ recreationally," the instructor said.
 I've read that there are different lineages of BJJ.
 For example, Gracie Barra, founded by Carlos Gracie, tends to focus on competition and rewards strength and agility.
 The Gracie Academy is from the Helio Gracie lineage.
 Helio was a smaller and reportedly sickly Gracie brother who had to redesign much of the Jiu-Jitsu to be more efficient and work for more body types.
 The Gracie Humaita lineage, of which the school I visited is aligned, tends to be a more self-defense based Jiu-Jitsu.
 Just like Aikido, the art is always evolving as new practitioners discover ways of doing things to suit their body types.
 Around the corner from the dojo is a fantastic place for Jamaican beef patties called Carribean Delight.

 My Aikido journey: classes 1-100, 101-200, 201-300, 301-400